Advanced setup

 With the SoundTouch 20 it is very easy.
 Just use the USB-A port.

 For the SoundTouch 10, you need an adapter.
-For me an OTG-Adapter for micro-USB, that I got some years ago together with my smartphone, worked.
+For me an OTG adapter for micro-USB, that I got some years ago together with my smartphone, worked.

 Connect via telnet